OpenMachine-ai/tinyfive/README.md

 # run test suite
 !python3 tests.py
 ```
-## Contributing
+## Contribute
 If you like this project, give it a ⭐ and share it with friends!
 And if you are interested in helping make TinyFive better,
 I highly welcome you to do so.
 I thank you in advance for your interest.
 If you are unsure of what you could do to improve the project, you may have a look [here](https://github.com/OpenMachine-ai/tinyfive/issues/5).

 ## Latest status
 - TinyFive is still under construction, many things haven't been implemented and tested yet.